Review: The Flying Lovers of Vitebsk (Tour)

 ⭐️⭐️⭐️⭐️

-In many ways, The Flying Lovers of Vitebsk defies description; much like the comical opening exchange points out – a scene which sees our protagonist bombarded with convoluted attempts to describe his work with words; visual art is extremely difficult to capture in this way.
-Based on the story of an artist (Marc Chagall) and the love of his life, the production takes shape – much as I’d like to avoid the cliché – as a painting brought to life, with all the movement suggested by an angle or a colour given release into song, dance and dialogue.
+In many ways, The Flying Lovers of Vitebsk defies description, as the comical opening exchange points out – a scene which sees our protagonist bombarded with convoluted attempts to describe his art with words.
+Based on the story of artist Marc Chagall and the love of his life, the production takes shape – much as I’d like to avoid the cliché – as a painting brought to life, with all the movement suggested by an angle or a colour given release into song, dance and dialogue.

-The severe rake of the stage allows the tender choreographed scenes between the pair to be fully visible to all while Malcolm Rippeth’s lighting picks up on the heavy motif of the story being told in all the shades of a painter’s pallete, with each experience accompanied by a new incarnation of a recognisable pastel.
+The severe rake of the stage allows the tender choreographed scenes between the pair to be fully visible to all while Malcolm Rippeth’s lighting picks up on the heavy motif of the story being told in all the shades of a painter’s pallete, with each experience accompanied by a new hue.

 Daisy Maywood’s Bella is sparky and strong but also compellingly subdued – the calm anchor to the wayward ship that is Marc and his artistic temperament.
-Both Maywood and Antolin give superb and faultless performances; their physicality in particular is pure perfection.
-They are endearingly funny and the tell the story of these devoted lovers whose lives are disrupted by uncontrollable external factors with great feeling and colour.
+Maywood and Antolin’s physicality in particular is perfection.
+They are endearingly funny and the tell the story with great feeling and colour.

 The Flying Lovers of Vitebsk is a beautifully surreal and whimsical staging of a story which is inextricably tied up with history but also incredibly universal and relevant – see it if you can.